 - 1/2 teaspoon pepper

-- Preheat your oven to 400 degrees F. Rinse your spaghetti squash and place one in the microwave for 5 minutes.
+Preheat your oven to 400 degrees F. Rinse your spaghetti squash and place one in the microwave for 5 minutes.
 Use oven gloves or a kitchen towel to remove the squash, as it will be a bit hot.
-On a large cutting board, use a long, serrated knife to carefully slice off the stem and root ends.
+On a large cutting board, use a small paring knife to carefully slice off the stem and root ends.
 If you can't cut through it, put it back in the microwave for another minute.
 When you are able to cut through your squash, place your second squash in the microwave for five minutes while you finish cutting the first squash.

 - Cut your squash in half the long way, being careful to hold it steady with a kitchen towel, since it will be hot.
 Use a fork to scrape out the seeds and dark gold strands that are slimy.
 (You can save the seeds to roast if you wish, or discard them with the dark strands.)
 Prepare your second squash the same way.